West Midlands · Punjabi community · jewellers

 Read full Dojo Go reviewBirmingham (Handsworth and Soho Road) Punjabi business context

 Handsworth and Soho Road are the historical heart of the UK Punjabi community in Birmingham, established from the 1950s onwards.
-Around 30 percent of Soho ward residents are Asian heritage.
+The area around Soho Road has one of the highest concentrations of Asian-heritage residents in Birmingham.

 Densest trading hubs: Soho Road, Lozells Road, Handsworth Wood.
 Postcode range: B19 – B21.